 Soumaya is by far one of the best hosts I have encountered.
 She was really considerate and thoughtful, picking me up the moment I arrived at the train station.

-I also did notice that no one here uses plastic ware, only glassware.
-Not in Clement’s (Paris), not in Amsterdam, not in Ada’s (Bristol).
-My hosts have the habit of leaving their dishes overnight, something that is condoned in my home.
+Also, I noted that my hosts have the habit of leaving their dishes overnight, something that is condoned in my home.

 The first night, she brought me to watch a school performance and despite the cold nightly chill, I enjoyed the fire performance the most.
 It was exhilarating to watch the fire display by these students!
 Makes me wonder where they found the time to learn juggling and juggling fire.
 I don’t know a single person in my realm of friends that can juggle professionally like they do…